asigalov61/tegridy-tools/tegridy-tools/README.md

 ##### Fun and exciting things you might want to try:

-##### 0) Stay on top of things with Reformer and now - Perfomer.
+##### 0) Stay on top of things with Reformer and now - Performer.
 Thanks to @lucidrains and TMIDI you can now try the latest and the greatest in SOTA transformers.
 ##### https://github.com/lucidrains/performer-pytorch
 ##### https://github.com/lucidrains/reformer-pytorch
 ##### https://github.com/asigalov61/SuperPiano/blob/master/SuperPiano5_(Reformer_TPU).ipynb